daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 plt.show()
 ```

+Your visualization should be similar to mine.

 ![screenshot after running step 6 in the jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_24.png)

 ### Step 7: Standardize Operator Names and Visualize Top Operators by Accident Count

+Here, we will clean up operator names and then visualize the top 15 operators by the number of accidents.
+By creating a horizontal bar plot, we can quickly identify which operators are most frequently involved in accidents.

+Cppy and paste code in new cell and run it.

 ```bash
 Data.Operator = Data.Operator.str.upper()